-Weekly Inspections:
+Monday-Friday Inspections:

-Each of the six areas of the plant are inspected weekly by a maintenance technician or utility operator.
+Each of the six areas of the plant are inspected Monday-Friday by a maintenance technician or utility operator.

-Inspections are recorded on the Preventative Maintenance Rounds form and submitted electronically.
+Inspections are recorded electronically.

-If at any time during the weekly inspection the mechanic notices a problem, an electronic work order is generated.
+If at any time during the inspection the mechanic notices a problem, an electronic work order is generated.

-The equipment inspection forms are submitted to the preventive maintenance coordinator for review.
+The equipment inspections are submitted to the preventive maintenance coordinator for review.
 If problems or issues are noted, a work order will be generated in Lucity.